Dramatic Gun Cock

 - Backfires on the antagonist in Patricia Cornwell's Hornet's Nest, when he cocks his AR-15 twice, jamming the bolt open and preventing it from firing.
 This mistake costs him his life.

-- A character in Tim Powers' Expiration Date is taught to rack a pistol every time she draws it, partly to ensure that there's a round chambered and partly for the Dramatic Gun Cock.
+- A character in Tim Powers' Expiration Date is taught to rack a pistol every time she draws it, partly to ensure that there's a round chambered and partly for exploiting this trope.
 Every time she does this, she ejects a round onto the floor and has to retrieve it after the situation defuses.

 - Played with in Rudyard Kipling's "The Ballad of East and West," when Mohammed Khan warns the Colonel's son that in Kamal's territory, "ye may hear a breech-bolt snick where never a man is seen."
 The Colonel's son then proves how Badass he is by riding onward despite hearing unseen rifles cocked three times.
 This proves not to be a Harbinger of Asskicking, because Kamal chivalrously refrains from signaling his men to shoot.